 To avoid risks of potential exposure to COVID-19, UNE restricts outside visitors on its campuses, unless they have reason to be present for official business.
 The general public is not allowed in campus buildings or residence halls, the libraries, fitness centers, and dining areas; to attend lectures/athletic events or similar functions, or to visit friends in residences for daytime or overnight stays.

 Allowable exceptions to the restriction on visitors include pre-scheduled, approved visits of students’ family, admissions tours, athletics recruitment visits, contractors, and other visitors conducting essential business with the University.

 Conference services may resume scheduling events on a limited basis in accordance with CDC and state guidance.
 Conference services will consider bookings where possible to utilize low traffic areas and will schedule events during off-peak hours to reduce density in campus spaces and mitigate the risk of exposure to COVID-19 for the UNE community.
 Signage has been placed throughout the campuses to inform the general public of temporarily restricted access to UNE facilities.

 Are students allowed to go home on the weekends?

 Once students have returned to campus to begin the term, travel outside of Maine during the term is strongly discouraged.
-Unless fully vaccinated against COVID-19 for at least 14 days or cleared by a medical professional after being diagnosed with COVID-19 in the past 90 days, all community members are advised against travel outside of Maine, New Hampshire, Vermont, Connecticut, New York, and New Jersey until further notice.
+Unless fully vaccinated against COVID-19 for at least 14 days or cleared by a medical professional after being diagnosed with COVID-19 in the past 90 days, all community members are advised against travel outside of Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey until further notice.
 If individuals do travel out of these specified states and do not meet vaccination or recovery criteria they must follow the 14-day self-quarantine/testing guidelines outlined in the UNE Onward plan upon their return to Maine.
 Read more about student travel during the term on the Health and Safety webpage.